SvenWerlen/fvtt-moulinette/README.md

 3. Click Install and wait for installation to complete

 ![Install custom module](docs/img/moulinette-install.jpg)

+## <a name="openUI"/>Open Moulinette interface

+There are 3 different ways to open the user intervace:
+* Shortcut : `CTRL + M`
+* Button available in the `Parameters` tab
+* Macro avaiable in the Moulinette macros compendium

 ### Why Moulinette is not available in the official list ?